Canada Crypto Tax Statistics

-It should go without saying - we're obsessed with crypto tax, and we're always trying to help investors understand it better.
-We wanted to know what Canadian investors know about their crypto tax obligations and their understanding of the Canada Revenue Agency guidance.
-So we asked… and here's what we found.
+It should go without saying - we're obsessed with crypto and all things tax, and we're always trying to help investors understand it better.
+We wanted to know what Canadian investors understood about crypto, their tax obligations, how they file, and whether the Canada Revenue Agency guidance makes sense to them... so we asked.
+Here's what we found out.

-In our survey, 42.3% of respondents stated they owned some kind of crypto asset, whether that was tokens, coins or an NFT.
+Worldwide crypto adoption is on the rise.
+In fact, In our survey, 42.3% of respondents stated they owned some kind of crypto asset, whether that was tokens, coins, or an NFT.

 How many Canadians know they need to pay tax on crypto?

-Another 19% stated they wouldn't include their crypto assets in their tax returns - opening them up to liability.
+Another 19% stated they wouldn't include their crypto assets in their tax returns - opening them up to liability given the steep penalties for crypto tax evasion in Canada.

-In our survey, 66% of Canadians said they would file their own taxes.
+In our survey, 66% of Canadians said they file their own taxes.
+Despite this, 20% said they were using software not designed to handle crypto regulations.

 44% stated they felt overwhelmed and didn't know of a suitable tool to help them easily file their crypto taxes in compliance with CRA guidance.